NOALVO/wireguide/README.md

 4.3. _SHOULD NOT_ label control elements directly.
 Instead, prefer using the reference code described in 4.2.

+#### Table of Features

-4.4. _MUST_ make a "**Table of Features**" including each component reference code and their main details.
+4.4. _MUST_ include each component reference code and their main details.
 Use any free space in the wireframe.
 If there isn't, use the back of the sheet to make it.

 ![](https://raw.githubusercontent.com/NOALVO/wireguide/master/img/44.PNG)

+#### Double quotes (`"`)

-4.5. _MUST_ **use double quotes (`"`) to describe labels** of items in a "Table of Features" (specified by item 4.4).
+4.5. _MUST_ use double quotes to describe labels of "Table of Features" items.

 ![](https://raw.githubusercontent.com/NOALVO/wireguide/master/img/45.PNG)

+#### Right arrows (`→`)

-4.6. _MUST_ **use right arrows (`→`) to indicate a feature's destination** when referencing it in a "Table of Features" (specified by item 4.4).
+4.6. _MUST_ use right arrows to indicate a feature's destination.
 Like, but not limited to, opening dialogs and changing pages.

 ![](https://raw.githubusercontent.com/NOALVO/wireguide/master/img/46.PNG)

+#### Left arrows (`←`)

-4.7. _MUST_ **use left arrows (`←`) to indicate a feature's origin** when referencing it in a "Table of Features" (specified by item 4.4).
+4.7. _MUST_ use left arrows to indicate a feature's origin.
 Like, but not limited to, pages and other features, and also the labels' sources, like, but not limited to APIs and its internal functions.

 ![](https://raw.githubusercontent.com/NOALVO/wireguide/master/img/47.PNG)